chriskiehl/Gooey/README.md

 Why?
 ---

-Because as much as we love the command prompt, the rest of the world looks at it like some ugly relic from the '80s.
+Because as much as we love the command prompt, the rest of the world looks at it like some kind of ugly relic from the early '80s.
 On top of that, more often than not programs need to do more than just one thing, and that means giving options, which previously meant either building a GUI, or trying to explain how to supply arguments to a Console Application.
 Gooey was made to (hopefully) solve those problems.
 It makes programs easy to use, and pretty to look at!

 Who is this for?
 ----------------

-If you're building utilities for yourself, other programmers, or something which produces a result that you want capture and pipe over to another console application (e.g. common *nix style utils), Gooey probably isn't the tool for you.
-However, if you're building 'run and done,' around the office style scripts, things that shovel bits from point A to point B, or simply something that'll be used by a non-programmer, Gooey is the perfect tool for the job.
+If you're building utilities for yourself, other programmers, or something which produces a result that you want capture and pipe over to another console application (e.g. *nix philosophy utils), Gooey probably isn't the tool for you.
+However, if you're building 'run and done,' around the office style scripts, things that shovel bits from point A to point B, or simply something that's targeted at a non-programmer, Gooey is the perfect tool for the job.
 It lets you build as complex of an application as your heart desires all while getting the GUI side for free.

 How does it work?
 ------------------